 The Company has engaged Multinational Investment Bancorporation as its Underwriter pursuant to an Underwriting Agreement (the "Underwriting Agreement").
-The Underwriter has agreed to act as the Underwriter for the Offer and as such, distribute and sell the CPs at the Offer Price, and has committed to underwrite the CPs on a firm basis, in either case subject to the satisfaction of certain conditions and in consideration of certain fees and expenses.
-There is no arrangement for the Underwriter to put back to the Issuer any unsold CPs.
+The Underwriter has agreed to act as the Underwriter for the Offer and as such, distribute and sell the CPs at the Offer Price, and has committed to underwrite the CPs on a best-effort basis, in either case subject to the satisfaction of certain conditions and in consideration of certain fees and expenses.
+Any unsold portion would be sold at a future date, since the issuance is under a shelf-registration.